 Fitness made such a difference in my life and I was so grateful to God for that, that it made me want to “give back” and see if I maybe could help others.
 That’s when I enrolled in the CPT course through the National Council for Certified Personal Trainers.
 It was really difficult for me and took a long time because at the time I was working full-time in communications, and had no educational or work background in physical fitness.
 The material and the amount of studying required completely intimidated me.
 But I refused to give up, kept working at it over a period of three years, and in December 2015 earned my CPT credential.
 Tears streamed down my face when I passed that test.

 Since that day two years ago, I surpassed the required 20 hours of continuing education, because I’ve basically been a learning machine, earning a number of other credentials.
-Soon I was putting all of this education to work, teaching group fitness classes and working one-on-one with personal training clients.
+Soon I was putting all of this education to work, becoming certified by the American Council on Exercise and teaching group fitness classes, and working one-on-one with personal training clients.
 All of the years of personal struggle, the studying, the work, came together.
 I can’t even put into words beyond this what it’s meant to me.

 Thanks to fitness and nutrition, I have gotten healthier with age and can live life to the fullest.
 I am so excited that my life’s mission is to help others do the same and live their best life now!